EddieJIV/osTicket-Post-Installation-Configuration/README.md

 <img src="https://github.com/user-attachments/assets/93e03b47-f50b-442d-a193-132e5bd9f83e" height="700" width="700" alt="HT 1"/>

 - For our first Help Topic, we are going to name it, "Business Critical Outage".
-- With a parent topic of, "Report a Problem".
+- With a parent topic of "Report a Problem".
-- Following this we can simply click "Add Topic" and return to the Help Topics page.
+- Following this, we can simply click "Add Topic" and return to the Help Topics page.

 <img src="https://github.com/user-attachments/assets/0753e766-885b-4c35-a1c2-b2bc211a36cf" height="700" width="700" alt="HT 2"/>

 - For our second Help Topic, we are going to name it, "Personal Computer Issues".
-- With a parent topic of, "Report a Problem".
+- With a parent topic of "Report a Problem".
-- Following this we can simply click "Add Topic" and return to the Help Topics page.
+- Following this, we can simply click "Add Topic" and return to the Help Topics page.

 <img src="https://github.com/user-attachments/assets/416af425-91ad-417a-872a-9679e1b5bfb3" height="700" width="700" alt="HT 3"/>

 - For our third Help Topic, we are going to name it, "Equipment Request".
-- With a parent topic of, "General Inquiry".
+- With a parent topic of "General Inquiry".
-- Following this we can simply click "Add Topic" and return to the Help Topics page.
+- Following this, we can simply click "Add Topic" and return to the Help Topics page.

 <img src="https://github.com/user-attachments/assets/ee36dedf-19ce-4a1b-8d5b-d374da381923" height="700" width="700" alt="HT 4"/>

-- For our fourth Help Topic, we are going to add every end-users favortie request, the infamous, "Password Reset".
+- For our fourth Help Topic, we are going to add every end-user's favorite request, the infamous, "Password Reset".
-- With a parent topic of, "Report a Problem/ Access Issue".
+- With a parent topic of "Report a Problem/ Access Issue".
-- Following this we can simply click "Add Topic" and return to the Help Topics page.
+- Following this, we can simply click "Add Topic" and return to the Help Topics page.

 <img src="https://github.com/user-attachments/assets/dec69e57-81c3-4699-b47f-e2f414836d6a" height="700" width="700" alt="HT 5"/>

 - For our fifth and final Help Topic, we are going to name it, "Other".
-- With a parent topic of, "General Inquiry".
+- With a parent topic of "General Inquiry".
-- Following this we can simply click "Add Topic".
+- Following this, we can simply click "Add Topic".

 ---